saheerb/ci-test/docs/index.md

 * Release job: active during release stage, manually triggered.
 XL size
 * Nightly job: active everyday to cover latest HEAD; in case of failure, notification is done through the tf-m mailing list.
 M size
 * Per-patch job: gerrit patch verify before merge.
-Size S
+S size

 Below is a diagram that shows their relationship and the amount of code coverage targeted.